-• If establishing a community partnership is not feasible, Applicants should provide a written explanation and a plan describing how they will engage with the community and create partnership opportunities.
-(See Section 2.6.
-Community Partnership for more details).
+If establishing a community partnership is not feasible, Applicants should provide a written explanation as to why partnership isn't feasible and/or a plan describing how they will engage with the community and create partnership opportunities (refer to Section 2.7.
+Community Partnership for more information).